-Dores André created roles in Forsythe’s Pas/Parts 2016, Jenkins’ Thread, Peck’s In the Countenance of Kings, Scarlett’s Fearful Symmetries, and Thatcher’s Manifesto.
-Among her major roles are Myrtha in Tomasson’s Giselle; Grand Pas de Deux Ballerina and Sugar Plum Fairy in Tomasson’s Nutcracker; Mercedes in Tomasson/Possokhov’s Don Quixote; Juliet in Tomasson’s Romeo & Juliet; Swanilda in Balanchine’s Coppélia; Olga in Cranko’s Onegin; and Cinderella and Stepsister Clementine in Wheeldon’s Cinderella.
+Dores André created roles in Forsythe’s Pas/Parts 2016, Jenkins’ Thread, Lopez Ochoa’s Guernica, Peck’s Hurry Up, We’re Dreaming and In the Countenance of Kings, Pita’s Björk Ballet, Scarlett’s Fearful Symmetries, Thatcher’s Manifesto, and Wheeldon’s Bound To.
+Among her major credits are Tomasson’s Giselle (Myrtha), Nutcracker (Sugar Plum Fairy and Grand Pas de Deux Ballerina), and Romeo & Juliet (Juliet); Tomasson/Possokhov’s Don Quixote (Mercedes); in Balanchine’s Coppélia (Swanilda); Cranko’s Onegin (Olga); Scarlett’s Frankenstein (Elizabeth Lavenza); and Wheeldon’s Cinderella (Cinderella and Stepsister Clementine).

-Dores has danced featured or principal roles in Tomasson’s 7 for Eight, Criss-Cross, The Fifth Season, Haffner Symphony, The Sleeping Beauty, Swan Lake, and Trio; Balanchine’s Agon, Brahms-Schoenberg Quartet, Divertimento No. 15, Emeralds, Scotch Symphony, and Serenade; Bubeníček’s Fragile Vessels; Caniparoli’s Ibsen’s House and Lambarena; Fokine’s Petrouchka; Forsythe’s The Vertiginous Thrill of Exactitude; Neumeier’s The Little Mermaid; Kobborg’s Les Lutins; Lifar’s Suite en Blanc; Makarova’s (after Petipa) “The Kingdom of the Shades” from La Bayadère, Act II; Nureyev’s Raymonda—Act III; Page’s Guide to Strange Places; Pita’s Salome (Salome); Possokhov’s Classical Symphony, Firebird, Fusion, Magrittomania, The Rite of Spring, and Swimmer; Ratmansky’s Shostakovich Trilogy; Robbins’ Dances at a Gathering, Glass Pieces, In the Night, and West Side Story Suite; Scarlett’s Frankenstein (Elizabeth Lavenza), Hummingbird, and Fearful Symmetries; and Wheeldon’s Carousel (A Dance), Ghosts, Rush, and Within the Golden Hour.
-Her repertory includes ballets by Bintley, Elo, Kudelka, Liang, McGregor, and Morris, among others.
+Dores has danced featured or principal roles in Tomasson’s 7 for Eight, Criss-Cross, The Fifth Season, Haffner Symphony, The Sleeping Beauty (Bluebird pas), Swan Lake, and Trio; Balanchine’s Agon, Brahms-Schoenberg Quartet, Divertimento No. 15, Emeralds, and Serenade; Bubeníček’s Fragile Vessels; Caniparoli’s Ibsen’s House and Lambarena; Fokine’s Petrouchka; Forsythe’s The Vertiginous Thrill of Exactitude; Neumeier’s The Little Mermaid; Kobborg’s Les Lutins; Lifar’s Suite en Blanc; Makarova’s (after Petipa) “The Kingdom of the Shades” from La Bayadère, Act II; Nureyev’s Raymonda—Act III; Page’s Guide to Strange Places; Peck’s Rodeo: Four Dance Episodes; Pita’s Salome; Possokhov’s Classical Symphony, Firebird, Fusion, Magrittomania, The Rite of Spring, and Swimmer; Ratmansky’s Shostakovich Trilogy; Robbins’ Dances at a Gathering, Glass Pieces, In the Night, Opus 19/The Dreamer, and West Side Story Suite; Scarlett’s Hummingbird; and Wheeldon’s Carousel (A Dance), Rush, and Within the Golden Hour.

-Dores danced in the 2015 film of Tomasson’s Romeo & Juliet (Harlots) as part of the inaugural season of Lincoln Center at the Movies: Great American Dance.
+Dores danced at the Volver Gala in Zaragoza, Spain, in May 2018.
+She performed in the 2015 film of Tomasson’s Romeo & Juliet (Lincoln Center at the Movies: Great American Dance.)

 What ballet or role would you like to dance but haven't yet?
 Why?